hannahdesmond/mastery-curriculum/chapter4/README.md

 Procedures are about more than just unquestioningly executing one set of instructions.

 What happens if `dad` tries to execute his `cake` procedure without any flour?
 It might just blow up, and crash Dad.
-Or worse: Dad might keep trying to make the cake without having any flour, resulting in an eggy, sugary mess \(or, at best, some sort of meringue\).
+Or worse, Dad might keep trying to make the cake without having any flour, resulting in an eggy, sugary mess \(or, at best, some sort of meringue\).

 We'd like Dad to be able to stop his procedure if he doesn't have any flour.
 And we'd like him to give us a return value in this case \(maybe `0`, representing an 'error code' we agreed with him earlier\), so we know what's gone wrong.
 Let's amend the first few parts of the procedure: